pravosleva/cargo-react/README.md

 - [x] **Container Group parameters should be entered as required parameters** (length x width x height, carrying, hiringPrice, currency)
 - [x] **Product parameters should be entered as required parameters.** (length x width x height, weight, addSize)
 - [x] Need to keep the `productList` for each Container Group in the main App state (see method `_updateProductListForContainerGroup (obj)` in `App` component).
-- [x] **Need to check that can the product fit in a container.** See method `saveProduct (obj)` in `Cargo` component.
+- [x] **Need to check that can the product fit to the container.** See method `saveProduct (obj)` in `Cargo` component.
 Criteria for verification: maxLength, maxWidth, maxHeigth, maxWeight.
 Also we will should do it after update the Container Group parameters (in the same method).
 - [ ] **Hiring Price and Currency should be entered by user as input parameters for the particular Container Group.** Then Delivery Price should be returned from Back-end as prop `deliveryPrice` for each product in `productList` for the Container Group (It's other task for Back-end side).
 - [ ] **POST request to Back-end for results.**
 Waggons number calculation for each Container Group.